 - physical abuse;

 - sexual abuse;

-- child sexual exploitation;
+- child sexual exploitation and grooming

 - emotional abuse;

 - neglect;

 - child criminal exploitation (including involvement in county lines);

-- domestic abuse;
+- domestic abuse:

 - fabricated or induced illness;

 - faith-based abuse;

 - female genital mutilation;

 - forced marriage;

 - gangs or youth violence;

 - gender-based violence;

 - hate;

 - online safety;

 - child on child abuse;

 - radicalisation;

 - relationship abuse;

 - serious violence;

 - sexual violence or sexual harassment (including child on child abuse);

 - sexting or sharing of youth produced sexual imagery;

 - so-called 'honour-based' abuse;

 - trafficking and modern slavery.

-All staff will be made aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
-All staff will be expected to consider whether children are at risk of abuse or exploitation in situations outside their families (extra-familial harm).
+All staff will be made aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments

+(including online).
+All staff are expected to consider whether children are at risk of abuse or exploitation in situations outside their families (extra-familial harm).